rphilander/recipes/README.md

 # recipes

 Rod's recipes that kind of work.
-Many ingredients ordered from these vendors.
+Many ingredients ordered from [these vendors](vendors.md).
+Here are [more recipes](future.md) I'd like to try.

 ## Winners